Esdia/umineko-catbox-english-capitalized-names/README.md

+# FORK

+The purpose of this fork is to rename some characters to change the capitalization.
+For example : BEATRICE becomes Beatrice

+# Original README

 This project is dedicated, in its entirety, to my beloved Tara.

 Reading Umineko together, with this patch, while it was still being worked on,